 The meals are nutrient-rich and therefore give back to the body, and will balance your blood sugar, keeping your energy at a steady flow.
 Rather than focus on calories, this challenge is about focusing on eating real food.
 I think that it is much more important to focus on having good quality protein, healthy fats and loads of vegetables and fruit to get all the goodness that you need.

 Calories are deceiving and not the basis for determining what is healthy.
 For example, if something is low in calories, it’s not necessarily good for you.
 In fact, it’s often the opposite.
 Food that is low in calories, like a piece of white bread, is not only void of nutrients, it saps extra nutrients from your body to process it.
-Remember, the focus is on healthy.
+Remember, the focus is on healthy and not calories, this is a way of life not a diet.